Kzzkt147/dragonfly-state-controller/README.md

 ![Create Asset](img/CreateAsset.gif)

 ### Decisions
 Create a new script and inherit your class from the abstract 'Decision' class, making sure to implement the abstract methods from 'Decision'.
 Because this is a scriptable object, add a 'CreateAssetMenu' attribute and create an instance of the class as an object.
+When returning true, the state controller will change the current state to the state that is connected to this decision.
 ```cs
 [CreateAssetMenu(menuName = "Enemy/Decisions/ExampleDecision", fileName = "ExampleDecision")]
 public class ExampleDecision : Decision {